-- Locate the Awning switch on the Command Center. - PRESS and HOLD Patio Awning switch until the awning is in the desired position, then RELEASE the switch. - RETRACT the awning into the Travel Position when you will be away from the RV for an extended period of time, and during windy or stormy weather conditions.
+- Locate the Awning switch (Fig. 3) on the Command Center. - PRESS and HOLD Patio Awning switch until the awning is in the desired position, then RELEASE the switch. - RETRACT the awning into the Travel Position when you will be away from the RV for an extended period of time, and during windy or stormy weather conditions, or - Select "Awning" on the Compass Connectl[®] System, See page 72, Grand Design Compass Connect[®] App